Where to experience coral spawning on the Great Barrier Reef

 HOW DO ENVIRONMENTAL FACTORS AFFECT CORAL SPAWNING?

-There are several environmental factors which affect when coral are likely to spawn, just shy of lighting candles and streaming Barry White:
+There are several environmental factors that affect when coral are likely to spawn:

 - The ocean temperatures must be 26 degrees or above for the month before for the eggs to mature enough.

-- The coral will reproduce three to six nights after the full moon in November or December (in the northern Great Barrier Reef) when there’s less tidal movement.
+- The coral will reproduce three to six nights after the full moon in November or December (in the northern Reef) when there’s less tidal movement.

 WHAT’S THE BEST WAY TO SEE CORAL SPAWNING?

-You can also take a three day/ three night live-aboard boat out of Townsville with Adrenalin Snorkel and Dive, and you’ll have two night dives to see the spawning, as well as having the chance to visit rarely visited reefs like Wheeler’s Reef, and Australia’s best wreck dive, The SS Yongola.
+You can also take a four day/three night liveaboard boat out of Townsville with Adrenalin Snorkel and Dive.
+You’ll enjoy up to three night dives to see the spawning, as well as having the chance to visit other sites during the day like Lodestone Reef and Keeper Reef.

-While the Whitsundays region isn’t renowned for its coral spawning viewing opportunities, there’s always the chance it could be THE place to see it this season.
-Take a three day/ two night diving tour aboard the yacht, Kiana to try your luck.
+While the Whitsundays region isn’t renowned for its coral spawning viewing opportunities, there’s always the chance it could be the place to see it this season.
+Charter your own yacht to head out and see if you can witness the magic.